 Warrendale Estate Planning Lawyer

 You may assume estate planning only provides for loved ones after your death, but it is a viable tool for managing assets now.
-Some trusts offer tax advantages, and treasured mementos can be gifted now.
+Some trusts offer tax advantages, and you can gift treasured mementos now.
 Additionally, the financial power of attorney allows a partner to represent you in a business deal.

 You also gain peace of mind knowing you control what you have worked a lifetime to earn by providing for family, friends, charities, and even pets.
 Our attorneys tailor documents to your specific needs.
 Come in, sit down with us, and talk about the next steps in your family’s financial future.
 A Warrendale estate planning lawyer could answer your questions.